Enrollment and Registration

 Online enrollment is available from 8 am to 8 pm EST. Monday through Friday and on weekends from 8 am Saturday until 8 pm Sunday EST (subject to availability).

-Enrollment system is not available to returning undergraduate, Agricultural Technology, and Veterinary Technology students while Academic Orientation Program (AOP) is in progress.
-June 11 – July 23, 2018.
+Enrollment system is not available to returning undergraduate, Agricultural Technology, and Veterinary Technology students while New Student Orientation (NSO) is in progress.
+June 10 – July 22, 2019.

 Schedule of Courses